antvis/G6/plugins/tool.textDisplay/README.md

 ## textDisplay

-Hide the labels when the width of the text are 2 times bigger than the parent node.
+Hide the labels when the width of the text is 2 times bigger than the parent node.

 ## use